-To minimize the yield gap in the western side, more investment has to be provided in the lagging region for improved technology.
+To minimize the yield gap more investment has to be made in the lagging region for improved technology.
 Further investment in agriculture research, dissemination of agricultural technology such as use of power pump and power tillers and locally available high yielding varieties of crops should be encouraged.